simoninireland/epydemic/doc/networkdynamics.rst

   a dict of experimental results.
 This method is overridden by sub-classes to define the style of simulation being performed.
-* The :meth:`Dynamics.tearDown` method is called to clean-up the simulation class, typically destroying the working network instance
+* The :meth:`Dynamics.tearDown` method is called to clean-up the simulation class, using :meth:`NetworkExperiment.tearDown` to destroy the working network.

 This decomposition is very flexible.
-At its simplest, a network takes a fixed prototype network as a parameter to its construction and copies it for every run.
+At its simplest, a dynamics takes a fixed prototype network as a parameter to its construction and copies it for every run.
 More complex use cases supply an instance of :class:`NetworkGenerator` that samples from a class of random networks defined